ArkEcosystemArchive/docs-legacy/docs/tutorials/core/plugins/how-to-interact-with-the-transaction-pool.md

 ---
-title: How to interact with the transaction pool
+title: "How to Interact With the Transaction Pool"
 ---

-# How to interact with the transaction pool
+# How to Interact With the Transaction Pool

 [[toc]]